yahavx/mindreader/README.md

 * [`gui`](#gui) :computer: - allows to visualize the data comfortably.

 Below is a simple description, and usage example, of each of the packages above.
-Most of the functions provide an API and a CLI as well.
-When the usage is identical, only one of them will be provided for the example.
+Most of the functions can be used via an API and a CLI as well.

 For a more detailed explanation, as well as necessary information to manage the code, check the [official documentation](https://mindreader.readthedocs.io/en/latest/).

 ### client

-The client provides the following functions:
+The client sends snapshots to the server.
+It provides the following functions:
 * `upload_sample`: reads a sample and uploads it to the server.
 Use CTRL+C to exit gracefully in the middle.
 It receives the following arguments:
     * `host`: server host
     * `port`: server port